 TikTok has always appealed to Generation Z. If you were to listen to many teenage conversations, you would hear them discussing the app.
 Indeed, many use the phrase "to TikTok" as a verb, describing the time and ways they spend using the app.

 98% of Generation Z own smartphones, and many have used their phones and tablets since they were toddlers.
 While the older generations still amuse themselves by watching television, Generation Z takes less interest in the big screen, particularly disdainful of watching scheduled content.
+Today's youngsters, Generation Alpha, expand on this pattern further.

 IBM surveyed Generation Z and found that 75% consider their mobile/smartphone as their device of choice.
 A mere 3% preferred an interactive/Smart tv, with none considering a traditional tv to be of great value.
-When asked how they spent most of their time outside school or work, by far the largest answer was spending time online (74%).
+When asked how they spent most of their time outside school or work, by far the most common answer was spending time online (74%).
 87% claim to have access to high-speed internet at home.

 TikTok encourages episodic content.
-You can look at each episode as being equivalent to a (very) mini television episode.
+You can look at each episode as equivalent to a (very) mini television episode.
 Some TikTokers make longer episodes, made up of multiple TikTok videos.

 4. More Celebrities Will Use TikTok to Reach Their Young Fans